Gerudo: Concept and creation

-Left: The original version of the Gerudo symbol from The Legend of Zelda: Ocarina of Time.
-Right: The new version of the Gerudo symbol in subsequent materials.
+Left: The original version of the Gerudo symbol from Ocarina of Time.
+Right: The newer Gerudo symbol in subsequent materials.

 The Gerudo were created for the video game The Legend of Zelda: Ocarina of Time.
 They are depicted with dark skin and red hair, and are typically taller and more muscular than the Hylian people.
 Certain elements of their original design were retained for their appearance in The Legend of Zelda: Breath of the Wild, though lead NPC artist Hirohito Shinoda made a point of designing them so that they "cut striking figures while standing" by shortening their torsos and elongating their legs.
 He also incorporated elements from Buddhist statues, leading to their Breath of the Wild designs having Indian and Chinese inspirations.
 The Gerudo race is a matriarchal society of warriors that is almost exclusively female, with the only exception being that a male Gerudo is born every 100 years, who then becomes their leader.
 Their tendency to bar interaction with men is due to the belief that it will lead to disaster, with the only male interaction allowed being for Gerudo to travel to find a mate.
 Ganondorf's actions have also made them distrustful of men.

 In various depictions, the Gerudo are shown to worship different gods than the Hylians.
 In Ocarina of Time, instead of worshiping the Goddesses Din, Nayru, and Farore, they worship the Goddess of the Sand.
 In The Legend of Zelda: Breath of the Wild, they are rarely depicted worshiping the Goddess Hylia, instead focusing their worship on the Seven Heroines, each whom is said to possess a different power.
 The Gerudo tend to be socially isolated from other areas of Hyrule, living in the desert.
 They tend to be tall and dark-skinned, and work as thieves in some games to support themselves.
 In Breath of the Wild, thievery became less common, focusing on becoming masters of trade instead.
 The Gerudo have their own language, with words such as "vai" and "voe" to refer to women and men respectively.
 The Gerudo written language has 26 characters, like the Latin alphabet as used by the English language.